 There’s a lot in the news these days about menopausal symptoms and HRT.
-Concerns about it increasing risk of certain cancers appear minimal and there is increasing evidence of benefits which are not limited to menopausal symptoms.
+Concerns about it increasing risk of certain cancers now appear minimal and there is increasing evidence of long term benefits which are not limited to troublesome symptoms.
 In addition to typical menopausal and peri-menopausal symptoms such as hot flushes, brain fog, joint pains, mood swings and vaginal dryness, there is also evidence of HRT increasing longevity and reducing age-related loss of bone density and cardiovascular changes.

-Evidence suggests that HRT is protective against the development of cardiovascular disease and atherosclerosis and all cause mortality if started before the age of 60 or within 10 years of menopause (Hodis et al., 2022; Vigneswaran & Hamoda, 2022).
+Some evidence suggests that HRT is protective against the development of cardiovascular disease and atherosclerosis and all cause mortality if started before the age of 60 or within 10 years of menopause (Hodis et al., 2022; Vigneswaran & Hamoda, 2022).
 However a 2024 study published in the BMJ on nearly a million women in Sweden showed increased use of oral oestrogen-progestin therapy was associated with an increased risk of heart disease and venous thromboembolism, whereas the use of tibolone was associated with an increased risk of ischaemic heart disease, cerebral infarction, and myocardial infarction (Johansson et al., 2024).
+Choo et al. (2025) found HRT use to be associated with increased risk of stroke in a study of nearly 20,000 Korean women with no underlying cardiovascular disease.
+Conversely another study of Korean women with diabetes/pre-diabetes showed a protective effect of HRT against stroke (Song et al., 2025) A most recent review of the literature concluded: ‘Though many interventions of MHT can alleviate the uncomfortable symptoms of menopause they may also augment cardiovascular risk’; they noted that there is a lack of high quality randomised control trial evidence for the more modern formulations of HRT that are widely considered safer (D’Costa et al,.
+2025).

 It has been suggested that HRT may help to reduce age-related muscle loss, specifically via antiinflammatory effects which may also support muscle satellite cell function involved in muscle repair (La Colla et al., 2015; Perandini et al., 2018).
 However evidence from reviews of many studies is conflicting (Burton & Sumukadas, 2010) and suggests it is either minimally protective (Taaffe et al., 2005; Greising et al. 2009), or not at all (Kenny et al., 2003; Javed et al., 2019).

-An anti-inflammatory diet based on protein, good fats, veg, berries and moderate carbohydrate is crucial for reducing inflammatory insulin and middle weight gain that is increased with high carbohydrate intake and fluctuating blood glucose.
+An anti-inflammatory diet based on protein, good fats, veg, berries and slow release carbohydrate is crucial for reducing inflammatory insulin and middle weight gain that is increased with high carbohydrate intake and fluctuating blood glucose.

 Practices that offer short-term stress to the body also modulate the inflammatory response e.g. in the form of intermittent fasting, high intensity interval training, cold shower/wild swimming.

-Strength training is also important for building muscle which is more metabolically active and reduces inflammatory insulin, as well as for bone health.
+Strength training is also important for building muscle which is more metabolically active and reduces inflammatory insulin, as well as for bone health (impact training is beneficial here).

 A good quality multi supplement plus separate magnesium supplement may be needed for guaranteeing good levels of antioxidant and anti-inflammatory, bone building, glucose balancing, stress reducing, energy supporting nutrients.